ros-navigation/docs.nav2.org/docs/configuration_and_development/first_time_robot_setup_guide/sensors/setup_sensors_gz.md

 </joint>
 ```

-In your SDF, paste the following lines after the `</link>` tag of the lidar sensor to add the camera’s link, joint, and Gazebo specific sensor information:
+In your SDF, paste the following lines after the `</link>` tag of the lidar sensor to add the camera's link, joint, and Gazebo specific sensor information:

 ```xml
 <joint name="camera_joint" type="fixed">